 Depending on your length of travel, comfort preferences and flexibility, it's worth knowing hitchhiking is a common form of travel along these routes if travelling during peak summer (Jan-mid Feb), as there's more traffic on roads to offer lifts.
 In fact heaps of Chilean University students do this on their summer holiday.
 We picked up over 20 hitchhikers outselves during our travels.
 In this case a lightweight tent and camping equipment would be advisable so don't need to book accommodation in advance.
 Note this part of Patagonia does require ferry rides in parts.
 If travelling independently on foot, you can book your ferry on arrival however if travelling with a vehicle in high season it's worth booking your ferry passages maybe a couple of weeks ahead or you may find it's booked out for four days or more when you reach tiny towns like Hornopiren.

 If you want to experience culture, try to make it to a minga.
 We went to the annual minga at Puerto Cisnes where we reunited with many of our previous hitchhikers and can say it was a true highlight and captures the welcoming atmosphere of this part of the world.

 As for touristy places... everybody who travels this route on Caretera Austral independently will almost certainly stop at each place on the way and seems to have similar travel speeds.
-Whoever you saw at yesterday's hiking trails, you're likely to spot them again along the way.
-8 days ago
+Whoever you saw at yesterday's hiking trails, you're likely to spot them again along the way. over 2 years ago